offen/website/homepage/content/pages/deep-dive.md

 ### For users

 Visiting a website or using a web application that utilizes Offen, the user gains access to and ownership of the usage data collected.
-The cookie used by Offen allows viewing all of the associated metrics, the users can *assert themselves what is being collected and what isn't*.
+As a guiding principle, data collection is Opt-In only.
+Consent can be revoked at any time, just like users can choose delete their data retroactively.
+The cookie used by Offen allows viewing all of the associated metrics so that users can *assert themselves what is being collected and what isn't*.
 Data is being displayed in an accessible and articulate manner and each metric comes with explanations about its usage, relevance and possible privacy implications.

-Users can choose to export their data, delete it selectively or in its entirety.

 ### For operators